Financial Poise

 Lesson 1: Angel Investing is Not Always About Making Money

-Ever hear the adage, “The easiest way to make a small fortune is to start with a large fortune?”
-Keep that quote in mind as you read this.
-Angels invest in the very earliest stages of a startup, making it a highly risky endeavor.
-Although it sounds counterintuitive, making money shouldn’t be the sole focus for an angel.
-If it is, you should look into investing in a company that has more secure footing during later-stage rounds.
+Angels invest in the very early stages of a startup, making it a highly risky endeavor.
+Although it sounds counterintuitive, making money isn’t the sole focus for an angel.

 Lesson 2: Angel Investing is More Like a Date Than a Marriage